deepti82/WorldTour/Pods/Target Support Files/Pods-TraveLibro/Pods-TraveLibro-acknowledgements.markdown

 THE SOFTWARE.

+## Toaster

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+ Copyright (C) 2013-2015 Suyeol Jeon <devxoul@gmail.com>

+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.

 ## TwitterCore

 Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 Twitter Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://fabric.io/terms/twitter and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
 Digits Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Digits Kit Agreement located at https://fabric.io/terms/digits and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
 OSS: http://get.fabric.io/terms/opensource.txt.